Birds of New Zealand: Case study: kiwi conservation efforts

-Current kiwi conservation work is based on a collaboration between the New Zealand government, community and iwi-led groups, and various conservation organisations located in the North and South Islands.
-As the nation's icon, citizens of New Zealand often refer to themselves as "Kiwis".
+Current kiwi conservation work is based on a collaboration between the New Zealand government, community and iwi-led groups, and various conservation organisations in the North and South Islands.
+As kiwi are the nation's icon, New Zealanders often refer to themselves as "Kiwis".
 As a keystone species, they have an enormous contribution to seed dispersal and population control of insects and grubs, helping regenerate endemic flora.
 This contribution is disproportionate compared to their current abundance across the country.
 As of 2024, from the 12 million that was estimated prior to human colonisation, kiwi populations are estimated to be around 70,000.
 On average, the kiwi population in New Zealand is declining by 2% annually, with 20 kiwi dying each week.
-Thus far, the goal is to increase the Roroa population annually by at least 2% through the controlling of predators to ensure chick survival.
-The survival rate of a kiwi chick is ~10% without predator control due to stoats and other mammals.
+Thus far, the goal is to increase the great spotted kiwi population annually by at least 2% through control of predators to ensure chick survival.
+The survival rate of a kiwi chick is about 10% without predator control due to stoats and other mammals.
 Before Predator Free 2050, the Kiwi Recovery Plan 2018–2028 was a conservation effort spearheaded by New Zealand's Department of Conservation.
 Much of the plan's short- and long-term goals were formulated by the Predator Free 2050 initiative released in 2020.
-According to the kiwi monitoring programme provided by the New Zealand Government, which has documented a kiwi conservation study since 1992, kiwi chick survival was boosted to 50% following pest control and reduction in pesticide use.
+According to the kiwi monitoring programme provided by the New Zealand government, which has documented a kiwi conservation study since 1992, kiwi chick survival was boosted to 50% following pest control and reduction in pesticide use.
 Save the Kiwi organisation and many other independent research projects have focused on the North Island due to being a major hub for community-led kiwi conservation.
-As of 2020, The 11 projects that the organisation funds through Jobs for Nature exceeded all their targets when it came to predator control in various regions of the North Island and kiwi rehabilitation in protected areas, including 127,432 hectares of mustelid-controlled habitat.
-On their website, they include more highlights and lowlights of 2020.
+As of 2020, the 11 projects that the organisation funds through Jobs for Nature exceeded all their targets when it came to predator control in various regions of the North Island and kiwi rehabilitation in protected areas, including 127,432 hectares of mustelid-controlled habitat.